 What if I have a technology problem?
 Is there an IT department I can call?

 While technically we have no technology department we do have a partner who acts as our chief technology officer and many partners are fairly tech savvy and willing to lend a helping hand.
-So a quick email or distress call generally brings more responses and answers than you can reasonably respond to.
-Our systems operate most effectively in a Windows-based operating system and the bottom line is that you should expect it will take you some time to set up your office, including hardware and software.
+So a quick Teams post or distress call generally brings more responses and answers than you can reasonably respond to.
+Our systems only operate in a Windows-based operating system and the bottom line is that you should expect it will take you some time to set up your office, including hardware and software.
 Having access to something like Best Buy’s Geek Squad or another on-call tech support vendor will prove extremely helpful and is recommended.
 Although we do not have a dedicated IT department, we do, however, have a ton of training videos available to all our partners on how to use all of our IT systems.
 In addition, we have a weekly 15-minute “tech talk” where we get short, digestible training sessions on our various IT systems, and if you miss a session, you can always watch it later on the recorded videos.

 How would you describe the firm's culture?